 Understand your options for viewing audit logs.

-- For detailed information, go to Logs Viewer (Preview) interface.
+- For detailed information, go to Using the Logs Explorer.

 Understand the format of an audit log entry.